Bismillah Meaning And Its Benefits | Video Insight

 Every good action or deed should begin with us saying Bismillah.
 Saying Bismillah has a practical meaning.
 We do not merely utter it as a ritual.
 It means that we are starting the action seeking Allah’s help and blessings.
 Therefore, it is one of the most oft-repeated phrases amongst Muslims.
-According to Musnad Ahmad, the Prophet (PBUH) said that all-important speech or action that commences without remembering Allah is maimed.
+According to Musnad Ahmad, the Prophet (PBUH) said that any important speech or action that starts without mentioning Allah is flawed.

 In Jami at-Tirmidhi, the Prophet (PBUH) said that we should say Bismillah when we eat food.
 If we forget to say it before eating, we should say ‘Bismillah Fi Awwalihi Wa Akhirih’, which means in the name of Allah at the start and finish.